 What is a butter bath?

-Typically, “butter bath” refers to a buttery liquid in which foods like steaks or corn are submerged.
-A barbecue butter bath refers to the wrapping portion of low and slow-cooked ribs or pork.
-With ribs, wrapping takes place after the first 3 hours of cooking time.
-The ribs are placed into a large sheet of aluminum foil, then apple juice is added along with brown sugar, and butter before sealing it up and returning it to the grill or smoker.
-Our competition-style butter bath recipe is for a powder-based flavoring resembling a BBQ rub, which is more convenient to use.
+A “butter bath” is a buttery liquid in which foods like steaks or corn are submerged.
+However, a barbecue butter bath refers to the wrapping stage of barbecued meats.
+With ribs, wrapping takes place after the first 3 hours of cooking.
+The ribs are placed into a large sheet of aluminum foil, then drizzled with apple juice, brown sugar, and butter before sealing it and returning it to the grill.
+Our homemade competition-style butter bath is a convenient powder-based variation similar to a BBQ rub.
+That means it can be made ahead of time and stored in an airtight container until ready to use.

 What you’ll need to make a BBQ butter bath: